cs123tas/projects/brush/README.md

 each pixel within the airbrush’s radius.
 Linear : This distribution will place a linearly decreasing amount of paint at each pixel as you move away from the center point.
-So at the center point, you will have full intensity of paint, whereas atradiuspixels away from the center, no paint will be put on the canvas.
+So at the center point, you will have full intensity of paint, where as at radius pixels away from the center, no paint will be put on the canvas.
 Quadratic : This distribution will place a quadratically decreasing amount of paint at each pixel as you move away from the center